Local government in Malaysia

+Local governments in Malaysia have limited autonomy, including the authority to collect assessment taxes, enforce by-laws, and issue licenses and permits for trade within their respective areas.
+They are also responsible for providing basic amenities, managing municipal waste, and overseeing urban planning and development within their jurisdictions.

-Local government areas are distinct from the districts, which are mainly for land administration purposes.
-In rural areas, the jurisdiction area of local governments largely correspond to the district boundaries.
-However, in urbanised areas, local government areas may not be consistent with the district boundaries and may overlap with adjoining districts, as municipal or city boundaries usually do not conform to district boundaries.
+Local government areas differ from districts established by state governments, which serve land taxation purposes.
+In rural regions, local government areas generally align with district boundaries.
+However, in more urbanised states like Selangor, Penang and Johor, local government areas may either overlap with or encompass neighbouring districts.

 State controlled

 Local government in Malaysia is an exclusive "power of the states or territories" and therefore the precise nature of councils referred to as local government can differ between each state or territory.
 Despite this, they occupy a similar role in each state.

 The remaining territories are not divided into territory and local government.

 State-based departments oversee local council and often intervene in their affairs.

 Local governments by type and state

 Historical background

 The government system in Malaysia was a legacy of British colonisation, with many of its laws derived from and modelled on English laws.
 However, with the passing of times, many local unique social and cultural characteristics have influenced the working of the local governments in Malaysia.